FAQ - Employee Clinic

 - if Health Services receives a valid subpoena or court order requiring the disclosure of all or some part of your health record; or,

 - if any staff member knowingly renders treatment or assistance to you for a gunshot wound or any other injury believed to have been caused by a criminal act.

 In those rare instances where it is necessary for Health Services to disclose information relating to your care without your permission, we will make every effort to fully discuss it with you before taking any action.

-For additional information regarding uses and disclosure of your health information, please review the UNH Health Services Health Records and Registration Department's notice on Privacy Practices.
+For additional information regarding uses and disclosure of your health information, please see our notice on Privacy Practices.

 Do I need to tell my supervisor I am using the Employee Clinic?

 As always, how and what to communicate about going to a medical appointment during the workday is at your discretion.

 Can I use my insurance at the Employee Clinic?